bem-archive/bem-tools/docs/creating-subcommands/creating-subcommands.en.md

 # Creating subcommands

-Starting from `bem-tools 1.0.0` it is possible to extend standard set of commands with subcommands modules.
+Starting from `bem-tools` version `1.0.0` it is possible to extend standard set of commands with subcommands modules.
-Each subcommand is npm package which should be installed in the same directory with `bem-tools`.
+Each subcommand is an npm package which should be installed in one directory with `bem-tools`.

 In order to be loaded and executed by `bem-tools` package name should be written as `bem-<command name>`.
 So, when executing `bem foo`, `bem-foo` module will be loaded.